 If you bid on a property but were not the winning bidder, you should not leave the auction venue until the auctioneer announces that the sale has been verified.
 If the Purchaser does not have the proper payment or identification, the parcel will be re-offered and you will have another chance to bid.

 Purchasers must have the two forms of identification, at least one of which must be a government issued photo I.D.
 Purchasers must have the Auction Deposit payment on the Date of Sale.
-If you are the Purchaser for one property and you wish to bid on another property, please let the auction staff know immediately.
-We have a procedure to assist you.

 After the Auction Deposit has been verified at the designated table in the auction venue, you will be escorted by the auction staff to an area where you will make your payment and sign the Memorandum of Sale.
 This Auction Deposit can be in the form of cash, official bank check, certified check, bank money order or postal money order.